scionproto/scion/doc/dev/design/protobuf-API-version.rst

 If this information would not be provided, it would have to be hardcoded in the client.

+Component versioning could also be used to advertise features such as hidden segments or even NAT (not a protobuf API).

 Semantic Versioning
 -------------------
 We could use semantic versioning for the API, e.g., major for breaking changes and minor for changes that are backwards compatible.
 However, while this complicates the API, it is not obvious how that would simplify implementations.
-Even for backward compatible changes, the field/service is either avilable or not.
+Even for backward compatible changes, the field/service is either available or not.

 Compatibility